JigmeT04/Nails-Business/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+This project uses sequelize, bcryptjs, jsonwebtoken, validator, and dotenv. npm install sequelize pg dotenv bcryptjs jsonwebtoken validator

+The sequelize library needs both the main pg driver and the pg-hstore package to handle all of PostgreSQL's data types correctly. npm install pg-hstore npm install pg